RakhithJK/dbeaver-dbeaver-wiki/Data.md

 <img src="https://www.dropbox.com/s/qvuhu74r1g3j4s0/Column%20in%20Data%20editor.png?raw=1"/>

-* Simply clicking the column name or column icon highlights the whole column.
+* Clicking the column name or column icon highlights the whole column
-* You can click the column icon and then drag and drop the column to a different position in the table.
+* You can click the column icon and then drag and drop the column to a different position in the table
-* You can click the column name and then drag the cursor right or left to highlight multiple columns.
+* You can click the column name and then drag the cursor right or left to highlight multiple columns
 * Clicking the ordering icon allows ordering the data in the column in ascending or descending order

 # Managing Data Table Appearance